JS

 Description

-During several open-campus presentations we were surprised how kids react to robots, particularly to small robots that can exhibit a set of behaviours.
-Kids, and particularly toddlers, reacted very quickly assuming the robot to be a pet, a living being, not different from a dog or cat.
-They understood very quickly those behaviours and started to interact with the robot understanding what the robot seemed to want, or what was his behaviour about.
-These behaviours were:
+During several open-campus presentations we were surprised how kids reacted to small robots that can exhibit a set of behaviours.
+Kids, and particularly toddlers, instantly assumed the robot to be a pet, a living being, not different from a dog or cat.
+They assigned very quickly affective meaning to the robot behaviours and started to interact with it.
+For instance, some of the behaviours that we have identified were:

-- Twisting as joy: when the robot twisted 180 degrees it was assumed as joy.
+• Twisting (joy): when the robot performed a 360 degrees twist, toddlers assumed that behaviour as joy.

-- Moving around quickly as joy: when the robot moved around in circles back and forth.
+• Moving around quickly (joy): when the robot moved around in semicircles back and forth, kids assumed that as an anxious happy response.

-Then the following question was posed: Is there a set of behaviours that universally understood in a small robot pet by kids that carry affective information?
+Then the following question was posed: Is there a set of behaviours that are universally understood in a small robot-pet by kids that carry affective information?

 This project aims to create a platform to perform experiments to study this question and how to characterize a robot-pet to achieve different reactions on kids, and concordently to study how kids react pet-robots and to ECAs (Embodied Conversational Agent)s.